baocheng1989/sqa_paper/main.typ

 = background knowledge

+#figure(
+  image("images/CICD.png"),
+  caption: [Continuous Integration and Continuous Delivery (CI/CD) workflow & related tools in Mobile Application Testing], )<fig:CI_CD>

-== Mobile Testing: Automation vs Manual
+== Mobile Testing Automation

 To clarify the topic we discuss, the definition of mobile application testing must be specified.
 According to Wikipedia, mobile application testing is a process by which application software developed for handheld mobile devices is tested for its functionality, usability and consistency. @MobileApplicationTesting2025 The types of mobile application testing divide into two kinds: manual testing and automated testing.
 Automated mobile application testing, also called mobile testing automation in some fields, involves using specialized tools and scripts to execute tests, validate an application's behavior, and ensure it meets the desired quality standards without human intervention.
 Because of the exclusion of the human factor, it accelerates the testing process and allows for achieve the continuous integration and continuous delivery (CI/CD) workflow in the development life cycle, as long as the many automated testing tools or platforms, shown as @fig:CI_CD. @MobileTestAutomation

-#figure(
-  image("images/CICD.png"),
-  caption: [Continuous Integration and Continuous Delivery (CI/CD) workflow & related tools in Mobile Application Testing], )<fig:CI_CD>

-== Mobile Application Testing Types
+== Types of Mobile Application Testing

 As @fig:type_of_testing shows, considering the way of testing and the function-related aspect, the types of mobile application testing also can be divided into two major categories: functional testing and non-functional testing.
 Functional testing focuses on verifying the application's functionality, ensuring that it behaves as expected and meets the specified requirements.
 This includes unit testing, integration testing, system testing, and acceptance testing.
 Non-functional testing, on the other hand, evaluates the application's performance, security, usability, and compatibility across different devices and platforms.
 This includes performance testing, security testing, usability testing, and compatibility testing. @MobileTestAutomation